Resume, CV and Curriculum Vitae Formats

 The Curriculum Vitae, most often called CV, typically carries a different meaning depending on whether one distributes the CV within the US and Canada or internationally (external to the US or Canada).

 If you are seeking a faculty, academic, research, clinical or scientific position in the USA, Canada and internationally you should use Curriculum Vitae.

 Outside the US and Canada use a CV in a job searching process.

-In a great degree the resume is equivalent of CV.
+In a great degree, the resume is equivalent of CV.

 The major difference between resume and CV is in their lengths, use and format.
 Usually, the standard CV is between 2 and 8 pages long where the standard resume is between 1 and 2 pages long.

 Whereas resume is a reflection of your main accomplishments only, CV is detailed accounts of your professional qualifications, education and work experience to date.
-A CV generally include information such as personal data, hobbies and interests, and greater detail about education than would be included on the U.S. or Canadian resume.
+A CV generally includes information such as personal data, hobbies and interests, and greater detail about education than would be included on the U.S. or Canadian resume.